Argentine military scrambles after bomb threat against presidential palace

 “There is no possibility of a bomb entering without detecting it,” an official from the office of the secretary general said.

 Local media reported that another threat was made against a congressional office and a response team was also on the scene there.
+The city has faced false bomb threats before, including ahead of a meeting of the Group of 20 nations last year.

-The bomb threat followed the arrest of a man carrying a gun who claimed to have a meeting with Macri, his office said in a separate statement.
-The city has faced false bomb threats before, including ahead of a meeting of the Group of 20 nations there last year.
+Earlier in the day, a man carrying a gun who claimed to have a meeting with Macri was arrested trying to enter the palace, Macri’s office said in a statement.

-Security personnel said Francisco Ariel Muniz, 36, had tried to enter the building with a .44 Magnum Taurus revolver inside his briefcase and told officials he was there for an appointment with center-right leader Macri.
+Security personnel said Francisco Ariel Muniz, 36, tried to enter the building with a .44 Magnum Taurus revolver inside his briefcase.

-After officials confirmed that no such meeting was scheduled, he tried to leave the briefcase behind.
-The statement said Muniz was detained by security personnel.
-Security Minister Patricia Bullrich tweeted that the gun was not loaded.
+After officials confirmed that he did not have a scheduled meeting with Macri, Muniz tried to leave the briefcase behind and was detained by security personnel.
+The gun was not loaded, Security Minister Patricia Bullrich said in a tweet.

-Macri, who came into office in 2015, will seek re-election in October in what is likely to be a closely fought battle.
-He has been falling in opinion polls amid high inflation and a tumbling peso that has hurt voters in the recession-hit nation.
+The center-right Macri, who came into office in 2015, will seek re-election in October in what is likely to be a closely fought battle in the recession-hit nation.
+He has been falling in opinion polls amid high inflation and a tumbling peso.

 An attack outside Argentina’s Congress last week led to the deaths of a senior lawmaker and an aide, though local officials and media have indicated the motive behind the “mafia-style” shooting was personal rather than political.

-Reporting by Cassandra Garrison; editing by Jonathan Oatis
+Reporting by Cassandra Garrison; editing by Jonathan Oatis and Sonya Hepinstall